STEVE INSKEEP, Host:

 JOANNE SILBERNER: It's activities day at Johns Hopkins University in Baltimore.
 Fourteen rows of booths are crowded into the gym.
 Student groups are trying to attract new members.

-Ms. JULIANA KERREST (Student, Johns Hopkins University): Hi, my name is Juliana.
+JULIANA KERREST: Hi, my name is Juliana.
 Are you a freshman?

 SILBERNER: Twenty-two-year-old Juliana Kerrest is pitching her mental health awareness group to other students.
 It's called Active Minds.